Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

 Final Thoughts

-For me, Empower is better than Mint because of its investment tools.
+For me, Empower is better than Mint was because of its investment tools.
 Further, its budgeting tools are more than sufficient for our needs.
-For those just starting out and with minimal investments, however, Mint may be the better option.
+For those just starting out and with minimal investments, however, Mint may have been the better option.